Dovineowuor/Air-Distance-Claculator/README.md

 # Air Distance Calculator

-The Air Distance Calculator is a simple Python program that calculates the distance between two locations on the Earth using their latitude and longitude coordinates.
+The Air Distance Calculator is a simple HTML/CSS/JS program that calculates the distance between two locations on the Earth using their latitude and longitude coordinates.
 It utilizes the Haversine formula to accurately calculate the shortest distance between two points on a sphere.

 ## Features